sap-tutorials/Tutorials/tutorials/ml-fs-sapui5-img-classification/ml-fs-sapui5-img-classification.md

 ## Details
 ### You will learn
-In this tutorial, you will learn how to quickly integrate the **Image Classification** SAP Leonardo Machine Learning Functional Services published from the SAP API Business Hub sandbox in a SAPUI5 application.
+  - How to quickly integrate the **Image Classification** SAP Leonardo Machine Learning Functional Services published from the SAP API Business Hub sandbox in a SAPUI5 application

 The **Image Classification** service allows you to calculates and returns a list of classifications/labels along with their probabilities for a given image.

 You will then be able to substitute the **Image Classification** services with any other SAP Leonardo Machine Learning Functional Services that consumes images content.

 ---

 [ACCORDION-BEGIN [Step 1: ](Get The API Sandbox URL And API Key)]